What are Economic Factors?

 #4 – Inflation

 The increase in the demand price of goods or services increases inflation and money supply.

 #5 – Labor

-Labour and it is cost or wage is always an important economic factor that affects the economy.
-Many countries have started outsourcing of labor from other countries.
-The company starts its plant or production where labor is cheap.
+Labour and cost or wage are always the important economic factors affecting the economy.
+As a result, many countries have started outsourcingOutsourcingOutsourcing refers to contracting out specific business processes to a third-party or specialized service provider, i.e., an individual or company. labor from other countries.
+The company begins its plant or production where labor is cheap.